This guide will walk you through the basics of brand awareness and how to get started as a small brand.

 Read more about Brand Awareness in the first part of this guide.

-Side note - Many factors actively influence the user conversion equation, but the first condition is having a fantastic product.
+💡 Don't forget that many factors actively influence the user conversion equation, but the most important is having a great product people want.

 Social Media Advertising is another great way to build awareness for your products.